chiomaekeh/Secure-mqtt-iiot/README.md.txt

-# Secure MQTT IIoT Communication System
+# An enhanced MQTT Communication Protocol for Privacy Preservation in Industrial Internet of Things (IIot) Systems
 A secure and user-friendly MQTT-based communication system for Industrial IoT (IIoT), built with Python.
 This project implements AES encryption, OTP-based authentication, role-based access control (RBAC), GUI interfaces, and audit logging, making it ideal for secure IIoT deployments.
 This system supports both publishers and subscribers with individualized login interfaces.
 ## 🔐 Features
 1. Secure User Login and Registration